 - Starting the attack from the top of the screen will result in a bash attack.

 - From the middle of the screen, it will result in a sideways slash.

 - From the bottom part of the screen, it will be a thrusting move.

 Unarmed attacks can only jab at the enemy.
-The color of the gargoyle's at the top of the screen will indicate the state of the enemy that you are attacking and how injured they are.
+The color of the gargoyle at the top of the screen will indicate the state of the current enemy that is being attacked.
 If the eyes are green, the enemy is in good shape.
 Yellow means that they are hurt.
 Red means that they are near death.